9aj/FortunaHome/README.md

 # FortunaHome

-FortunaHome is a simple application for the LaFortuna that controls basic applications connected to the device through its inbuilt USART
+FortunaHome is a basic application for the LaFortuna Microcontroller, that controls basic applications connected to the device through serial communications.

 ## Installation